IPS-Eye-White

 We cannot pick and choose which of the angel's words apply to us and which do not.

-Since infants or very small children do not learn and become convinced of faith issues, verse 15 is simply saying that Timothy had been taught the Scriptures as soon as he was capable of learning anything.
+Since infants or very small children do not learn and become convinced of faith issues, verse 15 is simply saying that Timothy had been taught the Scriptures from the time he was capable of learning anything.
 Considering the known faith of Timothy's grandmother Lois and his mother Eunice, Paul was sure that Timothy was possessed of equally sincere faith (2 Timothy 1:5).

 The Psalms

 And please let us not quote the Psalms to establish doctrine.
-They are poetry and virtually all poetry is well known for its figurative language not meant to be taken too literally..
-Poetry often uses dramatization or hyperbole to make a vivid and lasting impression - a colorful image of the thought the author was attempting to convey.
+They are poetry and virtually all poetry is well known for its figurative language not meant to be taken literally.
+It often uses dramatization or hyperbole to make a vivid and lasting impression - a colorful image of the thought the author was attempting to convey.

 Besides which, the Psalms themselves are often expressions of emotions and must be read as such.